yandex-cloud/docs/en/_api-ref-grpc/compute/api-ref/grpc/snapshot_service.md

 Field | Description
 --- | ---
 snapshot_id | **string**<br>Required.
-ID of the Snapshot resource to list operations for.
-The maximum string length in characters is 50. page_size | **int64**<br>The maximum number of results per page to return.
+ID of the Snapshot resource to list operations for. false The maximum string length in characters is 50. page_size | **int64**<br>The maximum number of results per page to return.
 If the number of available results is larger than `page_size`, the service returns a [ListSnapshotOperationsResponse.next_page_token](#ListSnapshotOperationsResponse) that can be used to get the next page of results in subsequent list requests.
 The maximum value is 1000. page_token | **string**<br>Page token.
 To get the next page of results, set `page_token` to the [ListSnapshotOperationsResponse.next_page_token](#ListSnapshotOperationsResponse) returned by a previous list request.
 The maximum string length in characters is 100.